kristenobrien20/Portfolio-Projects/README.md

 In this project, I first cleaned the data using MySQL.
+I removed duplicates, standardized the data, removed null values, and removed unnecessary columns.
+Next, I explored the data.

 In my exploratory data analysis, here are some trends I noticed:
 - The top 5 industries for total layoffs were Consumer, Retail, Other, Transportation, and Finance in that order